Newfoundland woman searching for family missing in Northern California

 The record-breaking Camp Fire is one of three wildfires wreaking havoc and devastation across California.

-The Woolsey Fire in Southern California has destroyed many homes — including those of celebrities such as Canadian singer-songwriter Neil Young.
-The smaller Hill Fire is also in the state’s southern region.
+The Woolsey Fire in Southern California has killed two people and destroyed many homes — including those of celebrities in the Malibu area such as Canadian singer-songwriter Neil Young.

+Ontario-native Marlee Hewitt, in her third year at Pepperdine University in Malibu, said students were grappling with the death of a student after a mass shooting last week when the wildfire threatened campus.

+In an interview from her home in Windsor, she said students were ordered on Friday to shelter-in-place in the school’s cafeteria, gymnasium and library.

 The Canadian Press